Why Your DVC Home Resort Matters

 How Your DVC Resort Impacts Your Wallet Covertly

 Say you are a DVC member who bought at a premium resort, and you want to book your trip about 4 months out.
 Chances are your home resort is all booked up by now.
-You paid high dollar for premium points.
+You paid a high dollar for premium points.
 Premium points you can no longer use.
 It’s vital to book early and at your home resort so that you get what you paid for in the beginning.

-If you are already a member, and you have a highly sought after home resort, then you need to be intentional about booking in that 7-11 month window!
+If you are already a member, and you have a highly sought-after home resort, then you need to be intentional about booking in that 7-11 month window!
 Set it up as a recurring vacation planning month in your annual schedule!

 How your Home Resort can Impact Your Wallet in a Good Way